clearlinux/clear-linux-documentation/source/tutorials/vmware-workstation.rst

 Install VMware kernel modules
 *****************************

-Kernel headers are required by VMware Workstation Pro to compile and install the necessary kernel modules after installation.
-Before installing the VMware kernel modules, you must first install the :command:`kernel-native-dkms` or :command:`kernel-lts-dkms` bundle to provide the tools and Linux headers needed to add out-of-tree kernel modules.
-Installing the dkms bundle will automatically disable the kernel module signature enforcement, which is necessary to load the required kernel modules.
+After installing VMware Workstation Pro, additional VMware kernel modules must be compiled and installed.
+Before installing the VMware kernel modules, install DKMS, which will provide the necessary tools to add the VMware kernel modules.

 Install DKMS
 ============